Volunteer in Sri Lanka

 - Epic weekend adventures - you’ll have your weekends free to explore Sri Lanka with your new-found friends.

-The IVHQ Sri Lanka volunteer program is based in the sacred city of Kandy, with placements located in and around the city and further afield.
-The Rural Community Development project is based in both Hanguranketha in Nuwara Eliya and in the surrounding areas of Sigiriya, in the Central Matale District.
-The Wild Elephant Conservation project is based in the Wasgamuwa National Park.
+The Sri Lanka volunteer program is based in the sacred city of Kandy with volunteer projects located in and around the city, and further afield.
+The Rural Community Development project is located in Hanguranketha, in the Nuwara Eliya district and in Dambulla, in the Central Matale District.
+The Wild Elephant Conservation project is based in the Wasgamuwa area, close to the Wasgamuwa National Park.

-The IVHQ Sri Lanka volunteer program begins on the first and third Monday of every month.
+The IVHQ Sri Lanka volunteer program begins every Monday.
 Volunteers can choose to volunteer for periods ranging from 1 week to 12 weeks.
 The Wild Elephant Conservation project has a minimum duration of 2 weeks.

 Due to a lack of resources and limited staff, volunteers are in high demand to assist with caring for children in childcare centers and orphanages in Sri Lanka.
 Through providing attention and care to the children, volunteers help build a positive and loving atmosphere within the centers, fostering the development of greater levels of confidence in the children.
 Volunteers can also help with basic maintenance at some of these centers, which may include gardening, painting and cleaning.
 Childcare work varies and volunteers may assist with teaching English and providing guidance with homework, arranging games and activities.
 Some volunteers will also assist staff with washing the children’s clothing.
 Children in the centers range in age from 4 to 18 years old.